kjac/Kjac.HeadlessPreview/README.md

 The preview iframe re-renders when it comes into view.
 This means that the scroll position of the iframe is lost when flipping back and forth between editing and previewing.
 This can be quite annoying to work with, particularly when previewing long pages and/or narrow viewports.

-The [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) imposes a lot of limitations on what can be done to an iframe, if the embedded URL is not `same-origin`, which is unlikely in the case of previewing a headless site.
+The [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) imposes a lot of limitations on what can be done to an iframe when the embedded URL is not `same-origin` (which is likely the case when previewing a headless site).
 Manipulating the iframe scroll position is among those limitations.

-To work around these limitations, the package features a communication protocol using `window.postMessage()` which allows for retaining the scroll position.
+To work around these limitations, the package features a communication protocol using [`window.postMessage()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) which allows for retaining the scroll position.
 To implement the protocol, include a script like this in the preview site:

 ```js
 const umbPreviewMessage = (category, value) => window.parent.postMessage(`umb.preview|${category}|${value}`, "*");